Iana Sundari Malcolm was raised by her Yoga loving parents, between Harlem, NY and Yogaville, an ashram in the Blue Ridge Mountains of Virginia.

 She has since traveled the world teaching Hatha Yoga, Yoga for the Special Child, Prenatal Yoga, Post Labor Yoga, Yoga for Cancer, Yoga for Grief, Yoga Nidra and Meditation.
 She is an ERYT-500 level teacher and a Yoga Teacher Trainer.

-Currently, Iana, John and their dog Ana- Mae are traveling around the United States and Canada, in a converted School Bus named Eula Mae, learning all they can about this country, the people and NOW how racial injustice presents itself state by state.
+Sundari recently spent the last 2 years traveling around the United States and Canada, in a converted School Bus named Eula Mae, learning all she could about this country, and how racial injustice presents itself state by state.